St. John River Canoe Trip

 ---|---|

-The largest of Maine’s rivers, the Wolastoq (St. John) is reminiscent of the great rivers of the Canadian North.
+The largest of Maine’s rivers, the Wolastoq (St. John), is reminiscent of the great rivers of the Canadian North.
 From Baker Lake, the river begins as a small stream, gradually growing in size and power as it flows near the Canadian border.
-The Wolastoq (St. John) is a great river to learn or refine river paddling techniques, because the rapids become successively more difficult as we voyage north to our takeout at Dickey Landing.
-The river winds through some of Maine’s wildest and most remote country, so it’s no wonder that the lynx chose this area to be their last home in the eastern lower 48 states.
-Other wildlife commonly seen on the Wolastoq are bald eagles, river otters, beavers, and, of course, the majestic moose.
+The Wolastoq (St. John) is a great river to learn or refine river paddling techniques because the rapids become successively more difficult as we voyage north to our takeout at Dickey Landing.
+The river winds through some of Maine’s wildest and most remote country, so it’s no wonder the lynx chose this area to be their last home in the eastern lower 48 states.
+Other wildlife commonly seen on the Wolastoq are bald eagles, river otters, beavers, and majestic moose.
 To view the trip itinerary, click here.

 For trip itinerary, click here